jingqi-zhuang/ebayauction/README.md

 <img src="images/Ebay.png" style="width:40%;" />

+**What makes an online auction stand out?**

+In the crowded world of e-commerce, sellers constantly compete for attention.
+Understanding what drives competitive bidding can mean the difference between a quick sale and a stagnant listing.

 One of the primary goals for sellers on e-market platforms like eBay is to attract potential buyers and enhance listing competitiveness.
-In this project, we utilized **Decision Trees** to identify and visualize key factors influencing auction competitiveness, uncovering insights that drive higher bidding activity and engagement for listed products.
+In this project, we utilized Decision Trees to identify and visualize key factors influencing auction competitiveness, uncovering insights that drive higher bidding activity and engagement for listed products.

 ## Step 1: Data Preprocessing